-Every Student Succeeds Act (ESSA) TITLE II, Part A Assurances: Supporting Effective Instruction Dayton Independent (147) Public District - FY 2022 - District Funding Assurances - Rev 0 \Districts receiving ESSA Title II, Part A funds shall: Submit an application to the Kentucky Department of Education (KDE) at such time, in such Yes manner, and containing such information as required: 2.
-Ensure activities carried out under this program are in accordance with the purpose of Title II \ Yes as stated in Section 2001 of the ESSA, which is to: Increase student achievement consistent with the challenging State academic standards: Improve the quality and effectiveness of teachers, principals, and other school leaders; c.
+Every Student Succeeds Act (ESSA) TITLE II, Part A Assurances: Supporting Effective Instruction

+Dayton Independent (147) Public District - FY 2023 - District Funding Assurances - Rev 0

+Districts receiving ESSA Title II, Part A funds shall:

+1. bmit an application to the Kentucky Department of Education (KDE) at such time, in such unner, and containing such information as required; Yes 2.
+En as sure activities carried out under this program are in accordance with the purpose of Title II stated in Section 2001 of the ESSA, which is to: Yes a.
+Increase student achievement consistent with the challenging State academic standards; b.
+Improve the quality and effectiveness of teachers, principals, and other school leaders; c.
 Increase the number of teachers, principals, and other school leaders who are effective in improving student academic achievement in schools; and d.
-Provide low-income and minority students greater access to effective teachers, principals, and other school leaders: Comply with all applicable requirements outlined in Sections 2102-2104 of the ESSA or its Yes successor; Comply with section 8501 of the ESSA regarding the participation by private/non-public school Yes 7 children and teachers: Coordinate professional learning activities authorized under this part with professional learning Yes $\nabla$ activities provided through other Federal, State, and local programs; Engage shareholders in the following ways: Yes .
+Provide low-income and minority students greater access to effective teachers, principals, and other school leaders; 3. mply with all applicable requirements outlined in Sections 2102-2104 of the ESSA or its Yes 4.
+SOUTH THE mply with section 8501 of the ESSA regarding the participation by private/non-public school ldren and teachers; Yes 5. ordinate professional learning activities authorized under this part with professional learning ivities provided through other Federal, State, and local programs; Yes 6.
+En gage shareholders in the following ways: Yes • a.

-a.
 Meaningfully consult with teachers, principals, other school leaders, paraprofessionals (including organizations representing such individuals), specialized instructional support personnel, charter school leaders (in a local school district that has charter schools), parents, community partners, and other organizations or partners with relevant and demonstrated expertise in programs and activities designed to meet the purpose of this title; b.
-Seek advice from the individuals and organizations described in the bullet above regarding how best to improve the local school district's activities to meet the purpose of this title; and C. Coordinate the local school district's activities under this part with other related strategies, programs, and activities being conducted in the community; 7. e Title II, Part A funds to develop, implement, and evaluate the comprehensive programs d activities carried out under this program; Ye es • 8. evi Sta thr be sure that if funds are used for class size reduction, classes will be reduced to a level that is dence-based, to the extent the State (in consultation with local educational agencies in the ate) determines that such evidence is reasonably available, to improve student achievement ough the recruiting and hiring of additional teachers who have previously been determined to effective, and who have a valid teaching certificate in the grade level and content area for ich they were hired; Ye es • 9.
-Sta lea sure that if funds are used for professional learning, it is high-quality, personalized and dence-based, to the extent the State (in consultation with local educational agencies in the ate) determines that such evidence is reasonably available, for teachers, instructional dership teams, principals or other school leaders, that is focused on improving teaching and ident learning and achievement, including supporting efforts to: Ye es • a.
-Train educators to effectively integrate technology into curricula and instruction (including education about the harms of copyright piracy); -
+Seek advice from the individuals and organizations described in the bullet above regarding how best to improve the local school district's activities to meet the purpose of this title; and C. Coordinate the local school district's activities under this part with other related strategies, programs, and activities being conducted in the community; 7.
+Us se Title II, Part A funds to develop, implement, and evaluate the comprehensive programs d activities carried out under this program; Yes V 8. evi isure that if funds are used for class size reduction, classes will be reduced to a level that is idence-based, to the extent the State (in consultation with local educational agencies in the ate) determines that such evidence is reasonably available, to improve student achievement Yes V thre rough the recruiting and hiring of additional teachers who have previously been determined to effective, and who have a valid teaching certificate in the grade level and content area for nich they were hired; 9. throbe wh rough the recruiting and hiring of additional teachers who have previously been determined to effective, and who have a valid teaching certificate in the grade level and content area for Yes • 9. throbe wh Engles States rough the recruiting and hiring of additional teachers who have previously been determined to effective, and who have a valid teaching certificate in the grade level and content area for nich they were hired; sure that if funds are used for professional learning, it is high-quality, personalized and idence-based, to the extent the State (in consultation with local educational agencies in the ate) determines that such evidence is reasonably available, for teachers, instructional addership teams, principals or other school leaders, that is focused on improving teaching and Yes •